costaricoh/hello-world/README.md

 Hi

-I woould like to learn Swift and create projects
+I would like to learn Swift and create projects